Resource Sharing Communes

 - Groups with a high trust level can substantially lower their costs by sharing a family cell phone plan, internet service, buddy pass for gym memberships, and service subscriptions of many types, such as professional databases, music, or movies.

-- Create a contract for each type of resource sharing: income contribution and distribution, car or bike sharing, household appliance replacement and maintenance, storage space (so that you can legally dispose of the belongings of abandoned property), and what happens if someone decides to leave and take with them what they consider their contributions.
-If some object that this is untrusting, counter with Brene Brown’s assertion that “clear is kind.”
+- Create a contract for each type of resource sharing: income contribution and distribution, car or bike sharing, household appliance replacement and maintenance, storage space (so that you can legally dispose of the belongings of abandoned property).
+What happens if someone decides to leave and take with them what they consider their contributions?
+If some complain that this is untrusting, counter with Brene Brown’s assertion that “clear is kind.”
 Contracts make sure everyone takes time to get on the same page, literally.
 See the ICmatch Contracts page for more suggestions.
+See the Safety Precautions to know warning signs when looking for communes to join.

 Many intentional communities share resources such as cars and food, and contribute to shared expenses.
 Others have a more intensive income pooling.
 The Federation of Egalitarian Communities maintains a listing of income-sharing communes.
 Following are quotes by members of three different income-sharing communes.